 Program Admission Requirements

 Possess a valid and current FDLE state certification in corrections or law enforcement.
 This is only required for students planning to take CCJ 2942, CCJ 2943, and CCJ 2944.
-Certification status will be verified by accessing the student’s Geo-profile in ATMS.
+Certification status will be verified by reviewing the student’s Geo-profile in ATMS.

 Degree-seeking students enrolling at Valencia for the first time will have a limited range of courses from which to choose for their first 18 college-level credits.
 Within the first 18 college credit hours, you will be required to take ENC1101 (3 credits) and a mathematics or science course (3 credits) appropriate to your selected meta-major.
 The remaining courses will be chosen from the General Education Core Courses in humanities (3 credits), general education elective (3 credits), PSY 2012 or SYG 2000 (3 credits), and CCJ 2942 (3 credits).
 For course sequencing recommendations, see your Career Program Advisor or create an education plan by logging into Atlas, clicking on the LifeMap tab and clicking My Education Plan.